-Since 1 April 2016, the UK Government introduced higher SDLT rates on purchases of additional residential property (and any purchases of residential property by corporate buyers) that complete on or after 1 April 2016 (subject to transitional provisions).
-The new rates are three percentage points above the standard SDLT rates, thereby increasing the maximum SDLT rate to 15%.
-Transactions under GBP40,000 are not subject to the higher rates and residential properties, including a tenancy or lease of a residential property, worth less than GBP40,000 are not taken into account when determining if the higher rates apply.
-As well as this, subject to certain exclusions, a flat SDLT rate of 15% is payable on certain acquisitions of residential properties above GBP500,000 by "non-natural persons," such as companies (which are defined as bodies corporate), collective investment schemes and partnerships where at least one of the partners is a company (irrespective of whether these are UK or non-UK entities).
+On 1 April 2016, the UK government introduced higher SDLT rates on certain purchases of additional residential property (and any purchases of residential property by "non-natural" buyers, defined below) that complete on or after 1 April 2016 (subject to transitional provisions).
+This imposes an additional three percentage points of SDLT above the standard SDLT rates.

+Subject to certain exclusions, a flat SDLT rate of 15% is payable on certain acquisitions of residential properties with a market value above GBP500,000 by "non-natural buyers," such as companies, collective investment schemes and partnerships where at least one of the partners is a company (irrespective of whether these are UK or non-UK entities).
 This will be relevant for many individuals who use Special Purpose Vehicles (either directly or via offshore trusts) to hold UK residential property and will not be limited to those who have engaged in SDLT planning.